BRICCs Research Data Management Conference (2025)

 Acknowledgement

-The BRICCs RDM team gratefully acknowledges support from the National Science Foundation (NSF) for this collaborative effort.
-This project is supported by NSF CC* award number 2437898.
+The BRICCs Research Data Management team gratefully acknowledges support from the National Science Foundation (NSF).
+This project is supported by NSF award number 2437898.
 To learn more about BRICCs, please visit us at https://hprc.tamu.edu/briccs/.
 To send feedback or general questions to the BRICCs team, please contact us via email at briccs@hprc.tamu.edu, or via the BRICCs slack workspace.

 Contact Information